What Homeowners Need to Know This Heating Season

 -

-Soot or streaks around vents, ceilings, or walls near the boiler
+Soot or streaks around vents, ceilings, or nearby walls

 -